cloudify-cosmo/docs.getcloudify.org/content/user_guide/aws_vm.md

 # What's Next

-Initiate a VM in AWS and execute shell commands on it
+Initiate a VM in AWS and executing shell commands on it to [Configure a server remotely](http://stage-docs.getcloudify.org/howto/user_guide/conf_server/)